Kuvelet/Pricing_ChassisParts/README.md

 Thanks to the **1.4 MUP safeguard** built into our pricing model:
 - **0 SKUs** fell below the minimum profitability threshold.
 - Average markup across all SKUs increased from **1.51 to 1.58**, improving margin efficiency without compromising market position.
-- We prevented an estimated **$320,000 in annual margin leakage** by avoiding over-discounting on underpriced SKUs.
+- I prevented an estimated **$320,000 in annual margin leakage** by avoiding over-discounting on underpriced SKUs.

 | KPI | Value |
 |-----|-------|